WeskerQ/NightyCrack/README.md

 # REMINDER
 ```
-this crack could have ip/token loggeds
+this crack could have ip/token loggers
 ```